fa2k/dockerfiles/nfcore-singularity/README.md

-# nf-core tools in Docker, with singularity
+# nf-core tools with singularity support, in a Docker image

-Purpose: Download pipeline with singularity images, even if you don't have access to any Internet-connected computer with singularity on.
+Purpose: Download pipelines and associated singularity images, even if you don't have access to any Internet-connected computer with singularity on (but have a system with docker).

 ## Build example: